CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

     -   For _"Plugin Not Implemented"_ errors, check the sync status and ensure plugins load automatically [\[8\]](https://capacitorjs.com/docs/android/troubleshooting).
     -   If ProGuard is enabled, add rules to preserve plugin classes [\[8\]](https://capacitorjs.com/docs/android/troubleshooting).

-> "Capacitor is a cross-platform native runtime that makes it easy to build performant mobile applications that run natively on iOS, Android, and more using modern web tooling." – Capacitor Documentation [\[3\]](https://capacitorjs.com/docs)
+> "React Native is a cross-platform native runtime that makes it easy to build performant mobile applications that run natively on iOS, Android, and more using modern web tooling." – React Native Documentation [\[3\]](https://capacitorjs.com/docs)

 ###### sbb-itb-f9944d2

 ## Dependency Management Guidelines

-Managing dependencies effectively in Capacitor projects requires a structured approach with automation and thorough testing.
+Managing dependencies effectively in React Native projects requires a structured approach with automation and thorough testing.
 Using the right tools and strategies ensures your project stays stable and up-to-date.

 ### Automation Tools for Dependencies

 Automation tools can make managing dependencies much easier.
-For instance, **capacitor-build-safety** runs automated checks to catch unsynced Capacitor changes or missed web builds.
+For instance, **capacitor-build-safety** runs automated checks to catch unsynced React Native changes or missed web builds.
 This reduces deployment issues and keeps releases consistent across platforms [\[11\]](https://github.com/fkirc/capacitor-build-safety).

 Another example is **capacitor-sync-version-cli**, which automates version synchronization and calculates Android's versionCode.
 This minimizes manual errors and keeps versions aligned [\[12\]](https://github.com/bjesuiter/capacitor-sync-version-cli).